Summit Creek Planting

 Camp

 We will be car camping at Big Creek Campground which has potable water and vault toilets and is a short drive from the work site.
-ONDA will bring extra group camping supplies such as tables, chairs, and back up water.
-Since camp is at the vehicles you will be able to have all the amenities you can fit in your car.
-Further details describing camp and driving directions will be provided to participants in the information email three weeks before the trip.
+ONDA will bring extra group camping supplies such as tables, chairs, and extra water.
+Further details describing camp and driving directions will be provided to participants in the trip details email three weeks before the trip.

 Difficulty